javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 The calculations may take time, especially on pages with many elements and a complex layout.
 And the delays are actually visible on most devices, leading to "jittery", less fluid animations.

-The animations of properties that skip the Layout and Paint steps are faster.
+The animations of properties that skip the Layout step are faster.
+It's even better if Paint is skipped too.

 For most CSS properties, the rule is simple: if its change may affect geometry, move elements (even in theory), then it triggers Layout.
 Otherwise (e.g. a `color` change may not shift elements around), the browser doesn't need to calculate geometry and directly goes to Paint, or even Composite step.
 You can find a longer list of CSS properties and which stages they trigger at <https://csstriggers.com>.